-RCIS and the 3E's Framework
+RCIS Within the 3E's Framework for Rail Crossing Safety and Mobility

 Efforts to improve safety and mobility at rail crossings are traditionally organized under the "3E's" framework: Engineering, Education, and Enforcement.

 Each pillar addresses a different aspect of risk mitigation and operational efficiency.
 While Education focuses on raising public awareness and Enforcement ensures compliance with laws and regulations, Engineering applies physical and technological solutions to reduce conflicts between rail and road users.